linode/docs/docs/applications/big-data/how-to-move-machine-learning-model-to-production.md

 Since developing and training a deep learning model is beyond the scope of this tutorial, the code below is provided without explanation.
 The model is a simplified version of the example from Elite Data Science's excellent [tutorial](https://elitedatascience.com/keras-tutorial-deep-learning-in-python); if you don't have a background in deep learning and are interested in learning more, you can complete that tutorial and then skip to the next section of this guide.

 {:.note}
 > This model is simple enough, and the data set small enough, that the script can be run on a Linode or on your local machine.
 However, using a computer without a GPU will still take at least ten minutes.
-If you would prefer to skip this step, a pre-trained model can be downloaded by running the command `curl -O https://github.com/linode/docs-scripts/raw/master/hosted_scripts/my_model.h5`.
+If you would prefer to skip this step, a pre-trained model can be downloaded by running the command `wget https://github.com/linode/docs-scripts/raw/master/hosted_scripts/my_model.h5`
+>
+> Older versions of Keras requires deleting optimizer weights in the pre-trained model.
+If the pre-trained model is downloaded from Github, the script below checks and removes optimizer weights.
+>
+>     import h5py
+>     with h5py.File('my_model.h5', 'r+') as f:
+>         if 'optimizer_weights' in f.keys():
+>             del f['optimizer_weights']
+>         f.close()
+>

 1. Create a directory for the model: